keithpitty/countdown/README.md

-# Buile using Vanilla JS and Tailwind CSS Boilerplate with Vite
+# Built using Vanilla JS and Tailwind CSS Boilerplate with Vite

 This is based on a simple boilerplate project for getting started with a web development project using Vanilla JavaScript and Tailwind CSS, powered by Vite.